merely-useful/py-rse/index.md

 the user's configuration file overrides the system settings, the job configuration overrides the user's defaults, and the command-line options overrides that.
-This is more complex than most research software needs initially, but being able to read a complete set of options from a file is a big boost to reproducibility.
+This is more complex than most research software needs initially @Xu2015, but being able to read a complete set of options from a file is a big boost to reproducibility.